 Some of the best, and most affordable, backup solutions on the market today include:

-- IDrive: backup unlimited devices in real time, view historical snapshots of your site, utilize the web-based console for backup management, and receive regular activity reports.
+- IDrive: backup unlimited devices in real time, view historical snapshots of your site, utilise the web-based console for backup management, and receive regular activity reports.

 - XCloner: create safe and automatic backups of any PHP/MySQL website, receive professional 24/7 support, rest assured site backups are secure, and restore on any location using the exclusive XCloner restore functionality.

 - Backup Machine: easily backup your website automatically and without installing any software, archive all files for easy restore points, delete old backups when not needed, and even download files in secure .zip files (all for free!)

 Again, backing up your site isn’t going to prevent downtime.